Skip to content

 https://<your-hub-address>/mcp

-For example, a Fly Hub would be https://my-treeline-hub.fly.dev/mcp — substitute your real address.
+For example, a Fly Hub would be https://your-hub-name.fly.dev/mcp — substitute your real address.
 The Hub runs its own OAuth server, so the client walks you through authorizing on first use: you’ll paste your master token to approve it.
 This is what lets Claude on your phone, ChatGPT, or any networked MCP agent reach your finances.

 Treeline's authorize page when connecting an AI agent, requesting Read and Write permissions